New unit checklist

 - If you’re new to guiding, collect documents for your criminal record check and arrange a meeting with the ID verifier – an ongoing process as new volunteers join

-- With the commissioner, look at local learning and development opportunities for you and your team and book in training dates
+- With the commissioner, look at local learning and development opportunities for yourself and other potential volunteers, and book in training dates

 Eight weeks to go